symbol/symbol-docs/source/concepts/transaction.rst

     0x4344; :ref:`NamespaceMetadataTransaction <namespace-metadata-transaction>`; Associate a key-value state to a namespace.
     **Multisignature**;;
     0x4155; :ref:`MultisigAccountModificationTransaction <multisig-account-modification-transaction>`; Create or modify a multisig contract.
+    **Harvesting**;;
+    0x414C; :ref:`AccountKeyLinkTransaction <account-key-link-transaction>`; Delegate the account importance to a proxy account.
+Required for all accounts willing to activate delegated harvesting.
+    0x4243; :ref:`VrfKeyLinkTransaction <vrf-key-link-transaction>`; Link an account with a Vrf public key.
+Required for all harvesting eligible accounts.
     **Hash Lock**;;
     0x4148; :ref:`HashLockTransaction <hash-lock-transaction>`;  Lock a deposit needed to announce aggregate bonded transactions.
     **Secret Lock**;;